zzamboni/zzamboni.org/content/post/2017-11-16-my-elvish-configuration-with-commentary.md

 chain:show-last-chain = $false
 ```

+### Other prompt settings {#other-prompt-settings}

-Elvish has a [comprehensive mechanism](https://elvish.io/ref/edit.html#prompts) for displaying prompts with useful information while avoiding getting blocked by prompt functions which take too long to finish.
+Elvish has a [comprehensive mechanism](https://elv.sh/ref/edit.html#prompts) for displaying prompts with useful information while avoiding getting blocked by prompt functions which take too long to finish.
 For the most part the defaults work well.
-One change I like to make is to change the [stale prompt transformer](https://elvish.io/ref/edit.html#stale-prompt) function to make the prompt dim when stale (the default is to show the prompt in inverse video):
+One change I like to make is to change the [stale prompt transformer](https://elv.sh/ref/edit.html#stale-prompt) function to make the prompt dim when stale (the default is to show the prompt in inverse video):

 ```elvish
 edit:prompt-stale-transform = [x]{ styled $x "bright-black" }